matganine/testPT/README.md

 #### Visualization
 In this project, we implement a simple and ergonomic tree structure visualization.
-The Ravis library is extended in order to create our customized tree representation and layout.
+The Ravis library is extended to create our customized tree representation and layout.
 Automatic organization algorithms are implemented to balance pearls around pearltrees and reorganize them in order to have simple and appealing layouts.
 We also use the PearltreesAssets project to shape our pearls.
 This allows us to give a unique